SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 gradle init --type kotlin-library
 ```

-Besides kotling-library you can also use various other types, which you can find here: [supported gradle build types](https://docs.gradle.org/current/userguide/build_init_plugin.html#supported_gradle_build_types)
+Besides kotlin-library you can also use various other types, which you can find here: [supported gradle build types](https://docs.gradle.org/current/userguide/build_init_plugin.html#supported_gradle_build_types)

 ## Publishing your library on GitHub